imt-mobisyst/lct-pls/docs/index.md

-# Lecture: Python Libs pour la Science
+# Lecture: Python Libs for Sciences